 Car shopping can be stressful.
 Between contracts, loans, maintenance, fees, and total value, it can be hard to know if you’re getting a good deal on your new ride.
 There are many things to consider when looking for a new car.
-Perhaps the biggest is whether or not you’re going to buy or lease?
+Perhaps the biggest is whether or not you’re going to buy or lease a car?
+Which option is right for you?
+It starts with considering your financial plan, budget, cash flow, credit score, occupation, and personal preferences, then weighing the pros and cons of each to help you decide whether buying or leasing a car is right for you.

 There are many factors to consider when leasing, including monthly payments, total car expenses, overall use, and value.
 Let’s dive in.